nethen-ui/CS-Made-Easy-Textbook/README.md

 Most introductory programming books introduce a concept, show an example, and ask you to repeat it.
 This book does the opposite.

 **Narrative-based teaching** is our core contribution.
 The book places the student inside a story.
 You are David.
 You have a supervisor named Mr. Henderson who gives you real tasks with real expectations.
-You have a mentor named Feynman who explains concepts the moment you need them — not before.<br>
+You have a mentor named Feynman who explains concepts the moment you need them.<br>

 This is not decoration.
 The narrative is the teaching method.
 Concepts arrive when the story demands them, which means students encounter the *need* for a concept before they encounter the concept itself.
-That sequence — problem first, concept second — is what produces genuine understanding instead of memorization.
+That sequence: problem first, concept second is what produces genuine understanding instead of memorization.

 ---